[1] 10

 - Any operation that includes an

-- R has a built-in operator called the natural pipe for “chaining” operations.
+- R has a built-in operator called the native pipe for “chaining” operations.

 - Very useful in connecting lines of code (or a series of operations) together instead of trying to fit on one line.